 Notes on this South Pacific Design:

-I have stitched the white curves in a mauve color so you can see it.
-I have then stitched around the Spiral Satin Stitch in basketweave and added a Back Stitch surface embroidery using a single strand of embroidery floss.
+The white curves are stitched in a mauve color so you can see it.
+We have then stitched around the Spiral Satin Stitch in basketweave and added a Back Stitch surface embroidery using a single strand of embroidery floss.
 Find the South Pacific canvas here.

 Contact us with questions about how to stitch a needlepoint curve.